 The ice cream truck featured in the Montcrief collage was taken from a photograph by street photographer Patti Kuche whose rambles through the Bronx captured in light and serendipity exactly what I was trying to put into words.
 Visit her at: Nylon Daze.

-I figured the artist whose photo of “rodent bones in vial" I used for the Budge collage would have been easy to track down on Etsy or Pinterest, but it seems that specific image of vialed rodent bones has gone missing.
+I figured the artist whose photo "rodent bones in vial" I used for the Budge collage would have been easy to track down on Etsy or Pinterest, but it seems that specific image of vialed rodent bones has gone missing.
 Maybe the vial was sold.

 This website was designed on the Squarespace platform by Storyline Creatives, a writing and web design agency I co-founded in 2016 with Lara Bastajian.

-If you're a typehead, the site uses GT Pressura.
-The Dillo Word Tour page is done in Cooper, following Rock the Dog’s cover.
+If you're a typehead, the site uses A2 Record Gothic, GT Pressura Mono and Rift.
+The Dillo Word Tour page is done in Cooper, following Rock the Dog's cover.
 The Bad Sister features South African by Mans Greback, and God's Speedboat uses headers in Robinson Rough by Tugcu Design Co.